Skip to main content

 Gold ETF in Your ISA

 Open a Stocks & Shares ISA with a platform that offers gold ETCs (most major brokers do — Hargreaves Lansdown, AJ Bell, Interactive Investor, Vanguard).
 Search for a gold ETC such as iShares Physical Gold (SGLN) and buy shares within your ISA.
-Your gains will be completely free from CGT.
+Your gains will be completely free from CGT, though you do not receive tax relief on the money you put in.

 Frequently Asked Questions